flexDev914/WARAddonClient/README.md

 ### Fully Packaged

+#### Windows

 The only file you need is the <a href="https://github.com/Idrinth/WARAddonClient/releases/latest">exe-file in the latest Release</a>.
+Download it and install the WARAddonClient on your computer.
+This is an optional way of installing it and BUGs may or may not be fixed.

+#### Linux (rpm)

+You can grab the <a href="https://github.com/Idrinth/WARAddonClient/releases/latest">rpm-file in the latest Release</a>.
 Download it and install the WARAddonClient on your computer.
 This is an optional way of installing it and BUGs may or may not be fixed.

 ### JAR-Release (Prefered)